 Professor of Global and Colonial History (19th and 20th centuries)

 Corinna R. Unger is Professor of Global and Colonial History (19th and 20th centuries) at the Department of History of the European University Institute (EUI).
+She currently serves as the Head of Department.
 Together with Professor Joanne Scott, she co-directs the interdisciplinary research Cluster Environmental Challenges and Climate Change Governance.
 From 2019 to 2022, she served as the Academic Coordinator of CIVICA’s Work Package 5: A European School for the Training for Early Stage Researchers.

 Before joining the EUI, she was Associate Professor of Modern European History at Jacobs University Bremen, Germany, and Research Fellow at the German Historical Institute Washington, DC, USA.
 She received her PhD from the University of Freiburg, Germany, in 2005.